Customer Loyalty

 What are the Different Types of Customer Loyalty?

-1) Emotional Loyalty
+1) What Is Emotional Loyalty?

 "Emotionally loyal customers will continue to patronise a brand even when presented with viable alternatives, and studies have shown that customers who have formed strong emotional connections are 32% more likely to make repeat purchases and spend 46% more often."